Sean Vincent Gillis: Arrest and conviction

 Initially, he was arrested and charged for the murders of Katherine Hall, Johnnie Mae Williams, and Donna Bennett Johnston.
-He stood trial for these crimes on July 21, 2008, and was found guilty and sentenced to life in prison after the jury deadlocked in the penalty phase.
+He stood trial for these crimes on July 21, 2008, and he was found guilty and sentenced to life in prison after the jury deadlocked in the penalty phase.

 The previous year, he pleaded guilty to second-degree murder and was convicted in the killing of 36-year-old Joyce Williams.
 Gillis is currently incarcerated at Louisiana State Penitentiary.